duyali2000/VIM-PT/README.md

 Please note that the runtime path should be correct, and you can change the corresponding file directory to your file address.

-## Acknowledgments and Licenses
-* The main structure of our code is adapted from fbl-bert (https://dl.acm.org/doi/abs/10.1145/3510003.3510042).
-* All license clauses are in the LICENSE file.

 ## Contact
 Feel free to contact Yali Du (duyl@lamda.nju.edu.cn) if you have any further questions.